samholmes/NHN/readme.md

 The project is just in it's infancy stages, so feel free to leave some issues on github with your feedback and suggestions.

+# Donate

-If you like this design, and want to encourage I keep developing a working app out of it in my spare time then please feel free to donate some Bitcoin:
+If you like this design, and want to encourage I keep developing a working app out of it in my spare time then please feel free to donate some Bitcoin to the cause:

-# 114rMagVwG9M1aruoKAB43UvKHTQr3Q5nh
+## 114rMagVwG9M1aruoKAB43UvKHTQr3Q5nh